chrplr/lpp-scripts3/README.md

     . setroot-neurospin

-To perform an analysis, first select a model in `models`, sourcing the `setenv` to generate the appropriate environment variables:
+To perform an analysis, first select a model in `models` to set several environment variables:

-    . models/en/chrmodels/en/rms-wordrate-freq-bottomup/setenv
+    . setmodel models/en/chrmodels/en/rms-wordrate-freq-bottomup/

 Then, you can execute the analysis step by step, following the stages in the `Makefile`: